SUSE-Cloud/socok8s/doc/source/suse-ecp/ose-localhost.rst

   * jq
   * ipcalc
   * git
-  * python-virtualenv
+  * python3-virtualenv

 Optionally, `localhost` can be preinstalled with the following software:

   * ansible>=2.7.0
-  * python/python3-openstackclient
+  * python3-openstackclient
-  * python/python3-requests
+  * python3-requests
-  * python/python3-jmespath
+  * python3-jmespath
-  * python/python3-openstacksdk
+  * python3-openstacksdk
-  * python/python3-netaddr
+  * python3-netaddr

-Install the variant of the packages that matches the Python release that Ansible is using. (for example, on openSUSE Tumbleweed, Ansible uses Python 3, so install the "python3-" variant of the packages).
+SUSE Containerized OpenStack only supports the Python3 variant of packages.
+Generally, the `python` command invokes Python version 2, which will not work with SUSE Containerized OpenStack.

 If the optional software packages are not installed, they will be installed in a venv in |socok8s_workspace_default|\ `/.ansiblevenv`.